Robinhood event contracts | Robinhood

 Disclosures

-Commodity interest trading involves significant risk and is not appropriate for everyone.
+Restrictions and eligibility requirements apply.
+Futures, options on futures, and cleared swaps trading involves significant risk and is not appropriate for everyone.
 Please carefully consider if it's appropriate for you in light of your personal financial circumstances.
-Restrictions and eligibility requirements apply.
+Displayed prices are based on real-time market sentiment.

-Please read the Futures Risk Disclosure Statement prior to trading futures products, and please read the Forecast Contract Risk Disclosure for more information about the risks associated with forecast event contracts.
+Read the Event Contracts Risk Disclosure for more information about the risks associated with event contracts.

-Commodity interest trading is offered by Robinhood Derivatives, LLC, a registered futures commission merchant with the Commodity Futures Trading Commission (CFTC) and Member of National Futures Association (NFA) (NFA ID 0424278).
+Futures, options on futures and cleared swaps trading is offered by Robinhood Derivatives, LLC, a registered futures commission merchant with the Commodity Futures Trading Commission (CFTC) and Member of National Futures Association (NFA).

 Was this article helpful?